quarantin/beautiful-java/README.md

 ## IntelliJ
 And you also have to install IntelliJ.
 BeautifulJava is using it for disassembling and formatting the code.
 It can be downloaded from here: https://www.jetbrains.com/idea/download/

+## Windows Users Only
+If you're running Windows, you'll have to install the following programs:
+- Notepad++.
+It can be downloaded from here: https://notepad-plus-plus.org/downloads/
+- Git Bash.
+It can be downloaded from here: https://gitforwindows.org/

 # Install
-Start a Bash interpreter, and run the following commands:
+Start a Bash interpreter or Git Bash, and run the following commands:

 	cd "${HOME}"
 	mkdir -p repos